 - Stay mostly within one lane.

-- Don't become distracted by using the car phone or reading the paper while the vehicle is in motion.
+- Don't become distracted by texting or talking on your mobile phone while the vehicle is in motion.

 - Put some physical distance between you and drivers who are behaving erratically.